-SCHEDULE C - Performance measurement standards and city's priorities: This schedule is for reference only when determining the City's priority on the first page of the application.
+SCHEDULE C - CDBG Fact Sheet, Performance Measurement Standards and Citizen Participation Plan: This Schedule is for reference only for use when completing other sections of the application.

-MAP - Census tract map of the City includes eligible census tracts and percentage of low/moderate income persons residing in those tracts.
-Use map when determining project eligibility on first page of application.
+CENSUS TRACT MAP - Census Tract Map (separate documents made a part of these Guidelines) includes CDBG-eligible census tracts and percentage of low/moderate income persons residing in those tracts.
+Use this Map when determining project eligibility in other sections of the Application.